Rock Scallop Shell, Crassadoma gigantea

 Rock Scallop Shell, Crassadoma gigantea.
 Shell collected off the beach in the greater San Diego area, San Diego, California, October 2018.
 Size: 20 cm (7.9 inches) x 20 cm (7.9 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Rock Scallop, Crassadoma gigantea (J.E.
-Gray, 1825), is a member of the Pectinidae Family of Scallop Shells.
-They are also known as the Giant Rock Scallop and the Purple-hinged Rock Scallop and in Mexico as ostio’n gigante de roca and vieira de roca and are the only member of the Crassadoma Genus.
-The shells are large and heavy with the right valve adjusting in shape to match the surface contour of the rock to which it attaches.
+Description: Rock Scallop Shells are large and heavy with the right valve adjusting in shape to match the surface contour of the rock to which it attaches.
 The left valve has a rough exterior surface and rounded ribs.
-The shell has a brown exterior and the interior is white, with purple regions near the hinge.
-Live specimens have a gorgeous orange mantle.
+The shell may have a reddish, gray, or brown exterior.
+The interior is white, with a purple region near the hinge.
+Live specimens have a bright orange mantle.
 The Rock Scallops reach a maximum of 22.8 cm (9.0 inches) in length and 19.5 cm (7.7 inches) in height.